looker-open-source/gzr/README.md

 # Gazer - A Looker Content Utility

-Gazer can be used to navigate and manges Spaces, Looks, and Dashboards via a simple command line tool.
+Gazer can be used to navigate and manage Spaces, Looks, and Dashboards via a simple command line tool.

 ## Status and Support